Category: J

 🌎 Coordinates

-As of the 2010 census, Jefferson had a population of approximately 1,107 residents.
-The population density was around 22 people per square mile.
-The town’s population is predominantly White, with a small percentage of other races.
-The median age of the residents is around 45 years.
+As of the 2010 census, Jeffersonville had a population of 729 people.
+The majority of the population is Caucasian, with a small percentage of other races.
+The median age in the village is 39.8 years.

 🏞️ Nature & Environment